reside-ic/reside-ic.github.io/content/blog/jsonvalidate-1.1.0.md

 draft: true
 ---

-[JSON](https://www.w3schools.com/js/js_json_intro.asp) is useful as a data-interchange format, due to the massive popularity of javascript recently.
-It's objectively not the best format for anything, being verbose (but not as bad as XML), awkward to write, and lacking in rich types.
-However, basically every language supports reading and writing JSON now, so it makes a nice lowest common denominator.
+[JSON](https://www.w3schools.com/js/js_json_intro.asp) is useful as a data-interchange format, due to the massive popularity of javascript.
+Basically every language supports reading and writing JSON now, so it makes a nice lowest common denominator.

 When generating JSON from an application, it is useful to be able to describe how the data is structured - so if we return output like